-Nigel Adkins is the manager of Reading following his appointment on March 25.
-The former Saints boss was immediately tasked with saving the Royals from relegation down to the Championship, but was unable to keep the struggling club in the top flight.
-It was virtually mission impossible and Adkins will now be preparing for an instant return next season.
+Nigel Adkins has been the manager of Reading since March 2013.
+The former Saints boss was immediately tasked with mission impossible by attempting to save the Royals from relegation down to the Championship, but was unable to keep the struggling club in the top flight.
+Last season the club heartbreakingly missed out on a play-off spot by just one point.

 Nigel Adkins was a goalkeeper in his playing days with stints at Tranmere, Wigan and Bangor City on his CV.
 Adkins also had a spell in charge of Bangor City as a player Manager before he moved into a career as a physio with Scunthorpe United.
 Adkins was appointed caretaker Manager at Glanford Park when Brian Laws left the club.

 After Adkins was given the job on a full time basis, despite the fact he had very little experience at this level, he quickly endeared himself to the fans with a string of good results.
 The team were duly promoted from League One the same season winning the League in the process and enhancing Adkin's reputation in the process.

 Scunthorpe were relegated the following season but once again bounced back at the first time of asking as Adkins continued to be one of the most impressive Managers in the championship.
 This did not go unnoticed as left Scunthorpe to join Southampton in September 2012 and once again he proved a success.